olexiy86/bellabeat/README.md

 This technology tracks data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.

-Main task of the project was to analyze smart device usage data in order to gain insights into how consumers use non-Bellabeat smart devices and apply these insights into one Bellabeat product.
+The main task of the project was to analyze smart device usage data in order to gain insights into how consumers use non-Bellabeat smart devices and apply these insights into one Bellabeat product.
 Discovered insights will help guide marketing strategy for the company.